 There is sound medical evidence that chocolate (the food of love) lowers blood pressure!
 It has to be dark chocolate with 60 - 70 percent cacao, but eating 1 -2 squares a day lowers the risk of heart disease by lowering blood pressure and reducing inflammation.

-In a study published in Psychosomatic Medicine, Carnegie Mellon University Researchers found that happy, calm people are less likely to get sick after exposure to cold or flu viruses.
-Lesson learned - positive relationships are a great defense during cold season!
+In a study published in Psychosomatic Medicine, Carnegie Mellon University researchers found that happy, calm people are less likely to get sick after exposure to cold or flu viruses.
+Lesson learned - positive relationships are a great defense during the cold season!

 When scientists inflicted small blister wounds on couples, the injuries healed almost twice as quickly when the partners interacted with warmth.
 Arguments and hostility caused a full day’s delay in healing.

-Love doesn’t hurt after all, according to Natural Healers.
+Love doesn’t hurt after all.
 Scientists have proven that people consumed with love just don’t have time for the pain.
 When focused on an image of their beloved, their brains manage discomfort better.

 We all know that any form of love brings joy with it.
 According to the Journal of Family psychology, happiness has more to do with one’s quality of family relationships than it does with one’s level of income.
 Scientific proof that the power of love trumps the power of money.